Unguryan/Coords_Confirm_p2/README.md

 # Installation

-* For Default install: just run the project.
+* For Default install:

+Just run the project.

-* For using in Docker container:
+# For using in Docker container:

 Create network: